elsampsa/valkka-core/README.md

 This software is licensed under the GNU Affero General Public License (AGPL) v3 or later.

 If you need a different license arrangement, please contact us.

-## Appendum.
-API Teaser

-Api level 2 teaser:

-- Connect to an rtsp camera
-- Decode the stream once, and only once from H264 into YUV
-- Redirect the YUV stream into two branches:
-- Branch 1 goes into GPU, where YUV => RGB interpolation is done 25-30 fps.
-The final bitmap is shown in multiple windows
-- Branch 2 is interpolated from YUV => RGB once in a second on the CPU and into a small size.
-This small sized image is then passed over shared memory to opencv running in python.

-Code:

-    import sys
-    import time
-    import cv2
-    from valkka.api2.threads import LiveThread, OpenGLThread, ShmemClient
-    from valkka.api2.chains import BasicFilterchain, ShmemFilterchain

-    address="rtsp://admin:123456@192.168.0.134"

-    livethread=LiveThread(         # starts live stream services (using live555)
-      name   ="live_thread",
-      verbose=False
-      )

-    openglthread=OpenGLThread(     # starts frame presenting services
-      name    ="mythread",
-      n720p   =10,  # reserve stacks of YUV video frames for various resolutions n1080p  =10,
-      n1440p  =0,
-      n4K     =0,
-      naudio  =10,
-      verbose =False
-      )

-    # now livethread and openglthread are running

-    chain=ShmemFilterchain(       # decoding and branching the stream happens here livethread  =livethread,
-      openglthread=openglthread,
-      address     =address,
-      slot        =1,
-      # this filterchain creates a shared memory server
-      shmem_name             ="testing",
-      shmem_image_dimensions =(1920//4,1080//4),  # Images passed over shmem are quarter of the full-hd reso shmem_image_interval   =1000,               # YUV => RGB interpolation to the small size is done each 1000 milliseconds and passed on to the shmem ringbuffer shmem_ringbuffer_size  =10                  # Size of the shmem ringbuffer )

-    # Let's create some x windows
-    win_id1 =openglthread.createWindow()
-    win_id2 =openglthread.createWindow()
-    win_id3 =openglthread.createWindow()

-    # Map video stream to three windowses
-    token1  =openglthread.connect(slot=1,window_id=win_id1) # map slot 1 to win_id1.
-Frames are interpolated from YUV to RGB at the GPU token2  =openglthread.connect(slot=1,window_id=win_id2)
-    token3  =openglthread.connect(slot=1,window_id=win_id3)

-    name, n_buffer, n_bytes =chain.getShmemPars()
-    print("name, n_buffer, n_bytes",name,n_buffer,n_bytes)

-    # let's create a shared memory client
-    client=ShmemClient(
-      name          =name,       # e.g. "testing"
-      n_ringbuffer  =n_buffer,   # 10
-      n_bytes       =n_bytes,    # size of the RGB image
-      mstimeout     =1000,       # client timeouts if nothing has been received in 1000 milliseconds verbose       =False
-      )

-    chain.decodingOn() # tell the decoding thread to start its job

-    # All the threads are running at the c-level, so there is no GIL problems here.. now, let's start doing stuff in python:
-    t=time.time()
-    while True:
-      index, isize = client.pull()
-      if (index==None):
-        print("Client timed out..")
-      else:
-        print("Client index, size =",index, isize)
-        data=client.shmem_list[index]
-        # print(">>>",data[0:10])
-        img=data.reshape((1080//4,1920//4,3))
-        cv2.imshow("openCV_window",img); cv2.waitKey(1) # Let's hope your OpenCV high-gui works
-      if ( (time.time()-t)>=20 ): break # exit after 20 secs

-    print("bye!")

-    # that ShmemClient could be instantiated from a forked or even an independent python process, and this would still work as long as you
-    # use same name for ShmemClient: name and ShmemFilterchain: shmem_name.
-It's named and shared posix memory and semaphores.

-    openglthread.disconnect(token1)
-    openglthread.disconnect(token2)
-    openglthread.disconnect(token3)

-    # garbage collection takes care of stopping threads etc.